ilmanzo/ilmanzo.github.com/content/post/first_steps_with_golang_tui.md

 ## Intro

 [Bubbletea](https://github.com/charmbracelet/bubbletea) is a framework with a philosophy based on [The Elm Architecture](https://guide.elm-lang.org/architecture/):
-It always breaks into three parts:
+Making it simple, it breaks into three parts:

 - *Model*: the state of your application
 - *View*: a way to turn your state into something to display
 - *Update*: a way to update your state based on messages

-The framework's runtime manages everything else: messages orchestration and low-level rendering details.
+The framework's runtime manages everything else: from messages orchestration to low-level rendering details.

 ## Example

 Let's say you want to create the classic to-do list:
-- your model will be a list of tasks, with a flag to mark them "Done"
+- your model will be a struct holding a list of tasks, and a flag to mark them "Done"
 {{< highlight Go >}}
 type model struct {
     tasks  []string // items on the to-do list